Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Introduction

-The rest of this paper is organized as follows: In Section 2, we start with the description of the data sources used in this study.
-We then present an overview of the related literature and methodology in Section 3.
-In Sections 4 and 5, the reader can find the descriptions of the proposed method and the experiment design, respectively.
-Finally, in Section 6, we present the results of the study, followed by the conclusions in Section 7.
+The rest of this paper is organized as follows: In Section 2, we start with an overview of the related literature.
+We then provide a description of the data sources used in this study and introduce the developed methodology (Section 3).
+In Section 4, the reader can find the results of the study, which are followed by the conclusions in Section 5 and discussion in Section 6.